-New Zealand vehicle owners have settled their claim against vehicle manufacturer and distributor Hino for $10.9 million.
+New Zealand vehicle owners have entered into a settlement agreement with vehicle manufacturer Hino Motors Ltd and distributor Hino Distributors (NZ) Limited for $10.9 million.

-The claimants alleged that Hino misreported engine performance dataĀ concerning fuelĀ efficiency and emissions for a range of diesel vehicles manufactured and exported to New Zealand between 2010 and 2022.Ā The claim also alleged that HinoĀ failed toĀ meet its obligations under New Zealand consumer protection laws by not adequatelyĀ disclosingĀ these issues.Ā HinoĀ denies these allegations.Ā
+The claimants alleged that Hino Motors Ltd misreported engine performance dataĀ concerning fuelĀ efficiency and emissions for a range of diesel vehicles manufactured and exported to New Zealand between 2010 and 2022.Ā The claim also alleged that HinoĀ failed toĀ meet its obligations under New Zealand consumer protection laws by not adequatelyĀ disclosingĀ these issues.Ā HinoĀ denies these allegations.

 Eligible class members will be contacted with further information about the settlement administration process and next steps.Ā AnyoneĀ whoĀ currently ownsĀ or leases, or hasĀ previously owned or leased, a new or used Hino vehicle in New Zealand with a diesel engine manufactured between 2010 and 2022,Ā may be an eligible class member.
 They areĀ encouraged to registerĀ theirĀ interest in the settlement processĀ on Shine Lawyersā website atĀ shinelawyers.co.nz/hinomotors.